-Before you can launch your business, you need to have plenty of management experience.
+Before you can start a business, you need to have plenty of management experience.
 However, not every budding entrepreneur has the time to waste in lower-level employment – they have a business idea, and they need to launch it ASAP.

 That’s where MBAs come to the rescue: In under two years, you can gain the skills and knowledge necessary to run your own business, and you can build your professional network, experiment with business models and otherwise improve your entrepreneurial abilities.
 Still, you shouldn’t throw yourself at the first MBA program you see; there are dozens of considerations to make before you apply and begin pursuing your MBA, such as the option of opting for undergraduate business courses.